DataTalksClub/project-of-the-week/2026/2026-09-02-ai-assisted-incident-investigation.md

 ## Technologies

-* Python and FastAPI.
+* Python, FastAPI, and SQLite.
-* A persistent store for sites, checks, incidents, reports, and evaluations.
+* Tables for sites, checks, incidents, reports, and evaluations.
 * Request logs and response-duration metrics.
-* One LLM provider or local model.
+* The OpenAI API.
-* Your language's usual test runner.
+* pytest.

-For the other tools, use simple equivalents, and run the investigation with a background task or command.
+Use FastAPI background tasks for checks and investigations.

 ## Plan